Benjamin-K-Philip/Blockchain-Payment-App/README.md

   - **Services Module:** Provides specialized functionality like ExchangeRateService.java for currency lookups and EmailNotifier.java for transaction notifications.

-  - **UI Module:** Consists of BlockchainPaymentGUI.java, a Swing-based graphical interface with tabs for various features, and ConsoleUI.java for terminal interaction.
+  - **UI Module:** Consists of BlockchainPaymentGUI.java, a Swing-based graphical interface with tabs for various features, and ConsoleUI.java for terminal interaction. <br>

 ➤ **Core Logic and Transaction Flow** <br>